A sourdough loaf is a thing of great beauty: chewy, crusty and with an open crumb with layers of flavour. Heavenly!

-- Recipe for standard sourdough loaves
+- The recipe for standard sourdough loaves

-- The more traditional kneading method
+- The “stretch and fold” method

 - Turning out the dough

 - If the dough does not want to come out of the banneton!

 - To steam or not to steam

 - A rough timescale for making sourdough